 Advanced research programmes

 |Programmes that lead directly to the award of an advanced research qualification, e.g., Ph.D.
 The theoretical duration of these programmes is 3 years, full-time, in most countries (for a cumulative total of at least 7 years full-time equivalent at the tertiary level), although the actual enrolment time is typically longer.
 Programmes are devoted to advanced study and original research.|

 Mapping to ISCED

-The report uses the International Standard Classification of Education (ISCED-2011) to classify education programmes and the highest level of education successfully completed (educational attainment).
+The report uses the International Standard Classification of Education (ISCED-97) to classify the highest level of education successfully completed (educational attainment) and levels of schooling (enrolment).
 The following tables show the correspondence between ISCED and the other data sources used for the indicators in this report.

 |ISCED||LFS (educational attainment)|

 Note: The following indicators are based on data from the LFS: A1, Educational attainment of the adult population; A3, Labour market outcomes; and C2, Transitions to the labour market.